Early Life

 Philanthropy

-Jeff Greene and his wife, Mei Sze Chan, are committed to philanthropy.
-They have pledged the majority of their wealth to charitable causes through the Giving Pledge campaign.
-They are the founders of The Greene School in West Palm Beach, a PreK-8 school.
+Greene and his wife, Mei Sze Chan, are committed philanthropists.
+They are signatories of the Giving Pledge, promising to donate the majority of their wealth to charitable causes during their lifetime or in their will.
+They founded The Greene School in West Palm Beach, a PreK-8 school.
+Greene supports initiatives related to education, healthcare, and social welfare.
+Recently, he and his wife donated land to Vanderbilt University for their West Palm Beach campus.